khaldoun-xyz/standard/README.md

   gives you a good basic overview.
 - [This cheatsheet](https://vim.rtorr.com/) contains many useful commands.

+We don't mind if you don't want use Vim or Vim motions.

 ### LazyVim

 - If you want to use LazyVim as your IDE,